section-engineering-education/engineering-education/content/articles/toastr-laravel/index.md

 - Composer installed on your local development environment.

 ### Objectives
 This tutorial aims to teach you everything you need to know about UX design when building web applications in Laravel.
-By the end, you should use the Toastr package to show notifications/alerts instead of the default `flash()` method.
+By the end, you should be able to use the toastr package to show notifications instead of the default methods in Laravel.

 ### Getting started with toastr package
 Toastr is a simple JavaScript library that's used to display alerts on a web application.